matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

 the top of `CHANGELOG`.
 Git can not unambiguously tell what to with both changes (should one go above the other? if so, which order? should it try to merge them?) so it declares the branches can not be merged cleanly.
-Github can only automatically merge PR without conflicts, so you will need to manually 'rebase'.
+GitHub can only automatically merge PR without conflicts, so you will need to manually 'rebase'.
 This is the process of updating your branch with upstream changes, and resolving conflicts.